AdobeDocs/experience-manager-65.pt-BR/help/sites-developing/spa-walkthrough.md

 ---
-title: Introdução SPA e Apresentação
+title: Introdução e passo a passo do SPA
 seo-title: SPA Introduction and Walkthrough
 description: Este artigo apresenta os conceitos de um SPA e aborda o uso de um aplicativo SPA básico para criação, mostrando como ele está relacionado ao Editor de SPA subjacente do AEM.
 seo-description: This article introduces the concepts of a SPA and walks through using a basic SPA application for authoring, showing how it relates to the underlying AEM SPA Editor.